Alexis-Fouquet/home/README.md

 I use the `--impure` argument to be able to get the USER variable in the flake.

 Without home-manager, `nix run` or `nix-shell` can be used.
+The script `first-install.sh` is provided for this purpose.

 The Makefile can be used to run these commands:
 - `reload-os`: reload the whole NixOS config, may not work on every computer